Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Slow Manifolds Connecting Unstable Equilibria and Stable Attractors

-Provided there is a large gap between the real components of eigenvalues $\lambda_\beta$ and $\lambda_{\beta+1}$, solutions of \eqref{maineq} will converge to $S$ rapidly.
-The fundamental challenge in implementing this strategy lies in the numerical computation of $S$.
+For systems with either a stable fixed point or a stable periodic orbit, model order reduction is possible when $|{\rm Real}(\lambda_{\beta})| - |{\rm Real}(\lambda_{\beta+1})| $ (or $|{\rm Real}(\kappa_{\beta})| - |{\rm Real}(\kappa_{\beta+1})|$) is large for some $\beta$.
+In these instances, the fast isostable coordinates $\psi_{\beta+1}, \dots, \psi_N$ decay rapidly relative to the slow isostable coordinates so that can be well-approximated by zero and truncated, ultimately yielding a reduced order model.
+With this in mind, using the isostable coordinate framework, a slow manifold, $S_{\rm iso}$ can be defined according to \eqref{slowdefintro} \cite{wils25}.
+Provided there is a large gap between the real components of eigenvalues $\lambda_\beta$ and $\lambda_{\beta+1}$, solutions of \eqref{maineq} will converge to $S_{\rm iso}$ rapidly.
+The fundamental challenge in implementing this strategy lies in the numerical computation of $S_{|rm iso }$.
 A naive approach would be to consider some initial condition near the fixed point for which $\psi_k(x) = 0$ for $k > \beta$ and integrate backwards in time along the slow manifold.
 However, strongly attracting directions in forward time become strongly repelling directions in backward time making this approach numerically infeasible.
-Reference \cite{wils25} suggested two approaches for computation of $S$, however, these were only able to provide an approximation of the slow manifold.
+Reference \cite{wils25} suggested two approaches for computation of $S_{\rm iso}$, however, these were only able to provide an approximation of the slow manifold.

-Alternatively, consider a general dynamical system with an unstable periodic orbit $x^\gamma(t)$ and a stable fixed point $x_0$.
-Let $W_{x^\gamma}^u$ be the unstable manifold of $x^\gamma$ and $W^s_{x_0}$ be the stable manifold of $x_0$.
-As shown in Section \ref{theor1}, under appropriate technical conditions,
+Alternatively, one can consider a general dynamical system with an unstable fixed point $x_0$ that coexists with either a stable fixed point or periodic orbit $x_s$.
+Let $W^u_{x_0}$ be the unstable manifold of an unstable fixed point and $W^s_{x_s}$ be the stable manifold of $x_s$.
+As shown below, under appropriate technical conditions,

-With Equation \eqref{slowstate1} in mind, one can approximate $W_{x^\gamma}^u$ near $x^\gamma(t)$ through local linearization and simply compute the rest of the trajectory along the slow manifold using forward time integration.
+defines a slow manifold to which nearby states converge exponentially fast.
+With Equation \eqref{slowstate1} in mind, one can approximate $S$ near $x_0$ through local linearization and simply compute the rest of the manifold along the slow manifold using forward time integration.
 This slow manifold can subsequently be used to understand the dynamics of \eqref{maineq} in a reduced order setting.
-Likewise, as shown in Section \ref{theor2}, for a system \eqref{maineq} with an unstable fixed point and a stable periodic orbit,
+Likewise, for a system \eqref{maineq} with an unstable periodic orbit $x^\gamma$ and a stable attractor $x_s$,

-where $W_{x^\gamma}^s$ is the stable manifold of $x^\gamma$ and $W^u_{x_0}$ is the unstable manifold of $x_0$.
-Once again, from Equation \eqref{slowstate2}, the slow manifold can be computed by obtaining an approximation of $W^u_{x_0}$ near the fixed point and integrating forward in time.
+where $W_{x_s}^s$ is the stable manifold of $x_s$ and $W^u_{x^\gamma}$ is the unstable manifold of $x^\gamma$ also defines a slow manifold to which nearby states converge exponentially fast.
+Once again, from Equation \eqref{slowstate2}, the slow manifold can be computed by obtaining an approximation of $W^u_{x^\gamma}$ near the unstable periodic orbit and integrating forward in time.